wizmo2/squeezelite-esp32/README.md

 ]
 ```

-Where (all parameters are optionals except gpio)
+Where (all parameters are optional except gpio)
  - "type": (BUTTON_LOW) logic level when the button is pressed
  - "pull": (false) activate internal pull up/down
  - "long_press": (0) duration (in ms) of keypress to detect long press, 0 to disable it